-- 2.37 Through this agreement the Greater Brighton Region aims to prioritise economic growth supporting the delivery of the Coast to Capital LEP's Growth Strategy and the Government's Plan for Growth.
-The approach is to make the most of creative talent in core technologies linked to university specialisms.
-The ambition is to increase GVA, the number of people employed and productivity by: - Developing a network of growth centres, linked to universities - Develop a bespoke City Region skills system responsive to the needs of high technology, service innovation businesses - Test and extend new models of business and innovation support linked to growth centres.
+2.37 Through this agreement the Greater Brighton Region aims to prioritise economic growth supporting the delivery of the Coast to Capital LEP's Growth Strategy and the Government's Plan for Growth.
+The approach is to make the most of creative talent in core technologies linked to

-2.38 Shoreham Harbour and Shoreham Airport are identified as growth centres which will focus on environmentally driven technologies.
+- Developing a network of growth centres, linked to universities - Develop a bespoke City Region skills system responsive to the needs of high technology, service innovation businesses - Test and extend new models of business and innovation support linked to growth centres. - 2.38 Shoreham Harbour and Shoreham Airport are identified as growth centres which will focus on environmentally driven technologies.